 Rainforest: If you’re interested in hosting a private, tranquil affair, consider a rainforest-themed wedding.
-Pick a destination with rich, natural landscapes and play up the greenery decor.
+Pick a destination with rich, natural landscapes, send a destination wedding save the date, and play up the greenery decor.

 Yoga retreat: Enter marriage with a cleansed mind and spirit.
 You and your guests can reach a zen state through meditation during the ceremony.
 Then dress up your reception with Buddhist relics and handwoven blankets.